AlSabriBhuiyan0/Carbon-credit-stock-crypto-tracker/backend/docs/RBAC_SYSTEM_STATUS.md

 ## 📋 **Conclusion**

-The Role-Based Access Control system is **fully implemented and working correctly**.
+The Role-Based Access Control system is **fully implemented and working correctly** for the Carbon credit tracker and stock,crypto asset prediction platform.
 All security requirements have been met, and the system provides:

 - ✅ **Secure authentication** with JWT tokens
 - ✅ **Role-based authorization** for all routes and API endpoints